MakeSchool-Tutorials/Tank-Unity-VR/P04-Tank-Game/content.md

 We could resolve this issue by splitting up the model in Blender, but since Alpha isn't very significant to making our Tank look like a Tank, we're going to opt for an easier and quicker solution.

->[action]
+> [action]
+>
->Disable Alpha.
+Disable Alpha.
+>
 ![Alpha disabled](../media/Capture22.png)

+# Adding movement

 Now let's make our Tank move!

 We want to give it the following movement options:

 1. move forward or backwards
 1. turn left or right
 1. aim turret left or right
 1. aim turret up or down

-Eventually, we'll want to make these controlled by levels the player can pull, but let's take this one step at a time.
+We'll want to make these controlled by levels the player can pull, but let's take this one step at a time.
 Let's mock it quickly with a UI that the player will ultimately never interact with, but that we can use for testing.

->[action]
+> [action]
+>
->Create a Canvas a UI Slider for each control.
+Create a Canvas UI Slider for each control.
 These will represent our levers.
-Don't spend too much time on this -- by no means does it need to look pretty -- but do be sure to label each slider clearly and to set their default values to 0.5.
+Don't spend too much time on this -- by no means does it need to look pretty -- but do be sure to label each slider clearly and to set their default values to `0.5`.

 To help with testing, we've also split our views so that we can move the Sliders in the Game View while watching the Tank in the Scene View.
 We've hidden Stats because we aren't concerned with them right now and they cover part of our UI when they're on.

 ![Sliders that we will use to mock-up lever controls](../media/Capture23.png)

->[action]
+> [action]
 Now write code to make the Sliders control the Tank.
 >
 The specs should be as follows:
+>
 - The Tank F/B Slider should make the Tank go forwards when on the right, back when on the left, and not at all when in the center.
 Bonus points if it moves faster the farther it is on either end.
 - The Tank L/R Slider should make the Tank turn right when on the right, left when on the left, and not at all when in the center.
 Bonus points if it turns faster the farther it is on either end.
 - The Turret L/R Slider should make the Turret aim to exactly 180 degrees about the up axis when all the way on the right, to exactly -180 degrees about the up axis when all the way on the left, and to exactly 0 degrees about the up axis when in the center.